jooy2/vitepress-sidebar/docs/options.md

 - Type: `string|null`
 - Default: `null`

 This option is used to configure Multiple Sidebars.
-See the `Multiple Sidebars How-to` section in `README.md`.
+See the `Multiple Sidebars How-to` section.

 The path to the root directory to scan for document lists.
 Files in the path set in `documentRootPath` outside the path set in `scanStartPath` will not be scanned.
 It is recommended that you also set `documentRootPath` if you specify `scanStartPath` because the parent path set in `documentRootPath` should appear in the `link`.